-At present, we're keeping a watch on what type of Brexit we'll get or when it will happen.
+At present, we're watching how the outcome of Brexit will impact our business.
 In the meantime, we're working to minimise the impact of Brexit on our services you receive.

 We're hoping there won’t be a negative impact, but have been planning for the worst-case scenario as a precaution.
 We've reviewed the repairs service we provide and prioritised these based on their importance to the safety and wellbeing of our residents.
 As a tenant led organisation we'll be discussing this with the Resident Representative Team.

 We've been discussing the impact Brexit may have with our contractors, so we can work with them to minimise these.
 At present, our key contractors have not indicated there will be a negative impact.

 We'll keep you informed of any changes to services through our website and social media.